Frequently asked questions about eDNA

 Environmental DNA (eDNA) is the genetic material left by organisms in the environment.
-We can extract this DNA from environmental samples – samples of water, soil, aquatic sediments, or ice – and identify the species from which the DNA originated.
-Generally, eDNA refers t DNA extracted from any type of environmental sample.
+We can extract this DNA from environmental samples – samples of water, soil, aquatic sediments, snow, or even air – and identify the species from which the DNA originated.
+Generally, eDNA refers to DNA extracted from any type of environmental sample.
 In the materials hosted on this website, however, eDNA is defined as DNA left by macro-organisms (organisms that can be seen with the naked eye) in aquatic environments, without any visible sign of the source.

 2. How long does eDNA persist in water?

-Environmental DNA degrades relatively quickly in water, generally within a few weeks.
+Environmental DNA degrades relatively quickly in water.
 In experiments that measured eDNA persistence in aquaria or artificial ponds, the length of time for which eDNA has been detected ranged from less than one day to a few weeks.